 To help prevent exposure to CO check that ventilation systems are operating properly and for any exhaust leaks.
 Also be aware of your surroundings.
-Running your engine or generator in an confined space such as a boathouse or next to a seawall can allow dangerous accumulations of CO.
+Running your engine or generator in a confined space such as a boathouse or next to a seawall can allow dangerous accumulations of CO.
 Another boat with an engine running moored nearby can also expose you to dangerous amounts of CO.
 Be sure that while underway there is a good flow of fresh air through the boat by opening a forward hatch and companion way doors and that exhaust fumes are not being pulled up into the boat by "backdrafting".
-Backdrafting will be greater whenever canvas is installed or if you run in a bow-up trim angle.
+Backdrafting will be greater whenever canvas is installed, or when running with the wind, or if you run in a bow-up trim angle.